700 mW red laser diode with a wavelength of 638 nm manufactured by Hitachi under the brand Oclaro.

-The supply voltage should be always higher than or equal to 3,3V.
-The minimum supply voltage for other situations is given by the formula:
+The supply voltage should be always higher than or equal to 3.3 V. The minimum supply voltage for other situations is given by the formula:

 Vin = 0,2* I + Vd

-Vin is input voltage
+- Vin is the input voltage

-Vd is diode working voltage
+- Vd is the diode working voltage

-I - desired maximum current
+- I - the desired maximum current

-Modulation input can be used as TTL input with its logic levels of 0V and 5V or as an analog input.
-Analog modulation means that by using 2,5 V on ANG input you get 50% output power, analogically by using 4 V you get 80% output power, etc.
+Modulation input can be used as TTL input with its logic levels of 0 V and 5 V or as an analog input.
+Analog modulation means that by using 2.5 V on ANG input you get 50% output power, analogically by using 4 V you get 80% output power, etc.

-We recommend the use of power cables with cross-section of at least 0.35 mm2.
+We recommend the use of power cables with a cross-section of at least 0.35 mm2.

-Depending on used laser diode and PSU, you should monitor and assure proper cooling for the MOSFET transistor.
-The MOSFET/MOSFETS must be isolated from the heatsink/plate with silicon pad as well as plastic sleeve.
-Short circuit between MOSFET and heatsink/plate can damage the driver and can be dangerous for the Laser Diode.
+Depending on the used laser diode and PSU, you should monitor and assure proper cooling for the MOSFET transistor.
+The MOSFET/MOSFETS must be isolated from the heat sink/plate with the silicon pad as well as the plastic sleeve.
+A short circuit between MOSFET and heat sink/plate can damage the driver and can be dangerous for the Laser Diode.

-Modulation input of the driver is protected by 5V1 Zener diode.
-Nevertheless, one should not use modulation voltage higher than 5V.
-Shottky diode is being used for ESD protection.
+Modulation input of the laser controller is protected by a 5V1 Zener diode.
+Nevertheless, one should not use modulation voltage higher than 5 V. Schottky diode is being used for ESD protection.

-The output of the driver is protected by shottky diode which doesn't allow the reverse voltage to appear.
+The output of the driver is protected by Schottky diode which doesn't allow the reverse voltage to appear.